 Meaning: This is the informational aspect of your content that your regular readers, listeners, or viewers expect from you.
 This is also a topic that matters to the prospective audience you’re trying to reach through social media sharing.

 Another way to think of this important aspect of your content is relevance.
 Content must be highly relevant to your existing and prospective audience, but I prefer meaning, as it implies an extra level of value that makes people treasure you.

 Fascination: The fascinating element of your content is where your creativity shines.
 It’s the fun, shocking, or entertaining aspect of your content that makes people pay attention and share with their friends and colleagues.

-Examples from Copyblogger (meaning in italics, fascination in bold):
+Here are two examples from Copyblogger (meaning in italics, fascination in bold):

 Many people, especially in professional services or conservative industries, are afraid to go out on a limb and throw in that fascinating aspect.
 I’d argue that these are the types who have the most to gain from breaking out of stodgy convention and shaking that moneymaker a bit.

-Pop culture is an easy source of fascination.
-But you can get a lot of mileage out of industry inside jokes and references that are completely obscure to outsiders.
+You can get a lot of mileage out of industry inside jokes and references that are completely obscure to outsiders.
 Remember, you don’t care what anyone else thinks other than your target audience.

 And from post to post, you may only bond strongly with a small segment of the people you talk to.
 One article speaks strongly to some, the next to others.